Updated: Aug 1

 EGT is lowered in the kidneys of patients with chronic kidney disease.
 Knocking out OCTN1 in mice increased severity of renal fibrosis, manifested as oxidative damage.

 Diabetes is linked to oxidative and glycative stress.
 EGT may help counteract the pro-oxidant effect of hyperglycemia.
-Maitake mushrooms are good for patients with diabetes, as they improve glucose tolerance.
+Maitake mushrooms have been shown to be beneficial for patients with diabetes, as they improve glucose tolerance.

 Anti-aging for skin

 EGT directly absorbs UV radiation and dose-dependently prevents DNA breaks and mutations.
 EGT decreased caspase-9 (apoptotic signal) activity in keratinocytes exposed to UV radiation.

 Blood EGT levels significantly decline after age 60.
 Subjects with mild cognitive impairment, as well as patients with Parkinson’s, had significantly lower plasma EGT levels compared with age-matched subjects.

 Multiple studies support EGT’s neuroprotective activity in Alzheimer's disease.
 EGT significantly prevented Aβ accumulation in the hippocampus and brain lipid peroxidation in mice.
 EGT also restored cognitive function and inhibited cisplatin-induced lipid peroxidation.
 Yang et. al showed EGT can protect against Aβ-induced loss of memory and learning abilities in mice.
 EGT was also neuroprotective against NMDA excitotoxicity in retinal rat models.
 Further studies are needed to establish whether EGT has a therapeutic effect on Parkinson's and Alzheimer's disease in humans.

 May play a role in gut health